argentsea/docfx/tutorials/sharding.md

 Technically, when this argument is True, ArgentSea checks each shard query to see if it has a non-null Model result.
 If it finds one, it fires the cancellation token for any shard connection that has not yet completed, and returns the result.

-Of course, if the search conditions were not unique (which is difficult to enforce with sharded data), the duplicate results will be lost.
+Of course, if the search conditions were not unique (which is difficult to enforce with sharded data), the duplicate result(s) will be lost.

 ### Querying Across Shards